PrincetonUniversity/FOCUS/index.md

   ```
   *If you want to use GCC compiler, try `make CC=gfortran xfocus`.*

-* Usage at PPPL
+* Use at PPPL

-  If you are using PPPL cluster, you should use FOFUCS by typing the following lines:
+  If you are using FOCUS on the PPPL cluster, you can directly use FOCUS by typing the following lines:
   ```
   module use /p/focus/modules/
   module load focus